CODAIT/presentations/workshops/2019-10-29_ODSC-WEST/max-fashion-mnist-wrapping-solution/README.md

 ### Update Package Requirements

-Add required python packages for running the model prediction to requirements.txt.
+Add required python packages for running the model prediction to `requirements.txt`.

 Following packages are required for this model: